Johan Christher Schütz: Solo releases

 Schütz has released five solo albums as a singer and performer, starting with Passion in May 2004, with jazz and bossanova influenced pop that was generally well received by the Swedish press.
 The second release Blissa Nova from November 2007 has a more contemporary and authentic Brazilian sound and had an even better reception by the Swedish press and also saw Schütz invited to do his first Japan tour.
 On his third album C'est La Vie he sang in Swedish for the first time, however the international edition included 5 songs translated into English.

 In 2010 Schütz started writing songs for a fourth album and announced it would be released under the pseudonym Peacebird, and released two charity singles during the spring of 2011, Peace!
 (Give the People the Power Back) supporting the demonstrations for democracy in Northern Africa, and Hold On Now following the 11 March, Japan earthquake and tsunami.
 A full-length album, Peacebird, was released on 5 October 2011, and was more contemporary as Schütz had been experimenting with drum loops to further develop his influences from Brazilian and Cuban music.
 Slow Down, the first song on the album, was the most played song by a foreign artist on Japanese radio during October 2011.

 In 2012 he returned to using his own name and released the single Christmas Time (We Can Change the World), a comment on the growing racism and nationalism around the world.
 In July 2013, his fifth album Beautiful Place was released, again leaning mainly towards his influences from Latin and world music, and featuring an acoustic version of the musical theatre classic Over the Rainbow.

-2018 also saw the release of the Original Swedish Cast recording for Tivolisaga, and 2019 the instrumental soundtrack album Bull Rider Boy, with music he had written and produced in 2015 for a Swedish indie documentary film.
-In February 2020, he released his first new original song in six years, the single I Love Waking Up Next To You.
+2018 also saw the release of the Original Swedish Cast recording for Tivolisaga, and the instrumental soundtrack album Bull Rider Boy, with music he had written and produced in 2015 for a Swedish indie documentary film.